SrikarSiddarth/RouthStabilityCriterionPython/README.md

 # RouthStabilityCriterionPython
+In this python code,
-Get to know if a system is stable or not, using Routh's stability criterion.
+get to know if a system is stable or not, using Routh's stability criterion.